atarazana/gramola-operator/part-1-1.md

 opm index add --bundles quay.io/my-container-registry-namespace/my-manifest-bundle:0.0.1 --tag quay.io/my-container-registry-namespace/my-index:1.0.0
 ```

-**The resulting image is referred to as an "Index"**.
+**The resulting image is referred to as an “Index”**.
 It is an image which contains a database of pointers to operator manifest content that is easily queriable via an included API that is served when the container image is run.

 **Index images are additive**, so you can add a new version of your operator bundle when you publish a new version.
 For instance: